dsainz3/gate-hub/docs/how-to/f1/index.md

 3. After the restart, visit **Settings → Devices & Services → Helpers** to confirm the new `F1` input booleans, numbers, and texts exist.

 ### Optional Tweaks
-- Edit the light group at `group.f1_show_lights` if your celebratory fixtures differ from the Huskers install.
+- Edit the light group at `group.f1_show_lights` if your celebratory fixtures differ from the Football Team install.
 - Update the `scene.f1_*` definitions with your preferred colors and transitions.
 - If you keep automations disabled outside of race weekends, flip `input_boolean.f1_automations_enabled` off; the dashboard exposes a quick toggle.